Average Car Insurance Rates In Canada By Province

 How Are Gasoline Sales?

 With the rise in the sale of new vehicles, we have also seen a rise in gasoline sales.
-From 2012-2013 we saw a substantial rise in net gasoline sales.
+From 2012-to 2013 we saw a substantial rise in net gasoline sales.
 However, it has evened off a little bit since then.
 From 2013 to 2014, we saw a slight drop in net sales.
 From 2014-2015 there was another sharp rise, followed by a sharp drop in 2016 sales.
 The difference between 2012 and 2016 gasoline sales was $40,444,101 compared to $40,920,479.
 So although we saw some increases over the long term, we had lower gasoline sales in 2016 than we have had since 2013.
 This is a great sign for the environment, we might finally be starting to get on the right track.

 How Have The Top Insurance Companies Changed In Recent Years?